christopherthompson81/autobot/documentation/pathfinder_bugs.md

 * Pathfinder can stall out - Added some code to log a message to the console if a goal reached event is emitted, but the bot is nowhere near it.
 * Dumb paths sometimes, not determined by travel time where breaking time is calculated:
 	* Tunnelling when there's a perfectly good above-ground route.
 	* Pointlessly digging one block along the path.
+This results in 1x1x1 bot-holes.
 	* Falling
 	* Sometimes drowns when goals are near water
 	* Fences are treated as open